Skip to content

 Can I still get cover if I am moving to Northern Ireland?

-If you are planning to move to Northern Ireland, it’s important that you let your insurer know in advance.
-A change in address represents a significant update, and depending on where you move from and to, your premium could change based on data around road traffic accident and crime rates.
+Yes, you can still get cover if you are moving to Northern Ireland but you need to let your insurer know in advance.
+A change in address represents a significant update, and depending on where you move from and to, your premium could change based on data around road traffic accidents and crime rates.

 How can I find cheap Northern Ireland car insurance if I’m a young driver?